amatusgroup/clan/index.md

 **Sold?**
-We couldn’t be happier to hear it.
+We couldn’t be happier to hear that.
 Start your journey as a test user by filling out this questionnaire.

 **Not yet?**
 No problem.
 If you have 10 minutes to spare, please still consider filling out our baseline questionnaire - you do not have to be a study participant for your feedback to be valuable.